 To increase your visibility on the LinkedIn network, you will want to include relevant keywords throughout your profile and job descriptions.
 Including the kind of words that you anticipate other people will search for is an excellent way to improve your search engine optimization (SEO), which will drive potential new contacts to your profile.

-You may not fully understand SEO concepts, but remember adding more content to each area of your profile that is relevant to your heading, type of position you are seeking will be adding SEO to your profile.
-Think about what your readers would be typing in to find you, and include that language to help them make the connection.
+You may not fully understand SEO concepts, but remember adding more content to each area of your profile relevant to your heading, type of position you are seeking will be adding SEO to your profile.
+Think about what your readers would be typing in to find you, and include that language to help them connect.

 4. Building a Professional Network

 It’s important to take some time to build and expand your network.
 Not only will you make contact with potential new colleagues who can assist you in attaining your career goals, but you’ll also meet people to whom you can be a resource.
 It is a two-way street – you need to give to receive.
 Build your network by connecting with other LinkedIn members.

 Join relevant groups and participate in group conversation threads with engaging questions or comments as a way to unlock the power of this platform.
 Read and respond to your connections’ status updates.
 Post status updates to pique the interest of your connections.
 The more relevant connections, the better it will be for you because you will have access to potential job leads or opportunities if this is your goal.

 Make your LinkedIn profile more interesting by getting recommendations.
 References or testimonials will increase your credibility and establish your professionalism in your chosen career.
 Give recommendations, when appropriate, to your colleagues and connections where appropriate.